Thursday, 22 December 2011

 So, the 31 days of Pedro celebration are now over, and all eighteen films have featured in some way on the blog.
 It’s a shame that I wasn’t overly enamoured with film no.18, but that’s the way it goes sometimes and I’ll be the first in line again when no.19 arrives.

 My original plan for Almodóvar Month had been to write about my ten favourite Almodóvar films but I had to change that when the release date moved from November to August.
-I may write longer posts on some those films in the future (three of them had longer posts this month), but I’ve realised that I’ve not actually said what my ten favourites are –so, as the final post of Nobody Knows Anybody’s Almodóvar Month, here is my personal top ten (the links either take you to my short summary or the longer post)
+I may write longer posts on some those films in the future (three of them had longer posts this month), but I’ve realised that I’ve not actually said what my ten favourites are –so, as the final post of Nobody Knows Anybody’s Almodóvar Month, here is my personal top ten.
+UPDATE 18/04/2026: the posts on individual films have been removed (apart from the one for La piel que habitofor reasons explained in the first post of the blogathon.

 Monday, 29 August 2011